isomerpages/mccy-cpro/_resources/updates-on-covid-19-for-religious-activities.md

 title: Updates on Covid-19 for Religious Activities
 permalink: /resources/Advisories/
 ---
-### COVID-19 Guidelines for Resetting Our Measures to Live with the Omicron Variant for Religious Activities
+### COVID-19 Guidelines for Resetting Our Measures to Live with the Omicron Variant for Religious Activities updated on 21 February 2022

 * Click [here]() for PDF